-Civil War Essay Contest Documentary Film Guidelines and Scoring Rubric
+Civil War Documentary Film Contest Guidelines and Scoring Rubric

-The Civil War Essay Contest's Documentary Film category, sponsored by the Gilder Lehrman Institute of American History, is designed to enhance students' knowledge of the Civil War era through use of primary sources.
-Students must identify a topic, conduct research using primary and secondary sources, document their sources as citations in the film's credits, develop a clear thesis statement, and organize and edit their film in a clear and visually impactful manner.
-Films will be viewed by a panel of judges and evaluated using the following rubric for document-based and thematic guidelines.
+The Civil War Documentary Film Contest, sponsored by the Gilder Lehrman Institute of American History, is designed to enhance students' knowledge of the Civil War era through use of primary sources.
+Students must identify a topic, conduct research using primary and secondary sources, document their sources as citations in the film's credits, develop a clear thesis statement, and organize and edit their film in a clear and visually effective manner.
+Films will be viewed by a panel of judges and evaluated using the following rubric.

-- Thoroughly develops all aspects of the task evenly and in depth - Is more analytical than descriptive (analyzes, evaluates, and/or creates information) - Richly supports the theme with many relevant facts, examples, and details - Richly utilizes visual media and editing techniques in a way that brings the content of the film above and beyond the impact of a written essay - Demonstrates a logical and clear plan of organization (either a three-act structure of introduction, body, and conclusion, or another effective structure) - Incorporates relevant information from at least five primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Thoroughly develops all aspects of the task evenly and in depth - Is more analytical than descriptive (analyzes, evaluates, and/or creates information) - Richly supports the theme with many relevant facts, examples, and details - Uses visual media and editing techniques in a way that brings the content of the film above and beyond the impact of a written essay - Demonstrates a logical and clear plan of organization (either a three-act structure of introduction, body, and conclusion, or another structure appropriate to the narrative) - Incorporates relevant information from at least five primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document

-- Develops all aspects of the task but may do so somewhat unevenly - Is both descriptive and analytical (applies, analyzes, evaluates, and/or creates information) - Supports the theme with relevant facts, examples, and details - Utilizes visual media and editing techniques in a way that makes the content of the film equal in value to the impact of a written essay - Demonstrates a logical and clear plan of organization (either a three-act structure of introduction, body, and conclusion, or another effective structure) - Incorporates relevant information from at least five primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Develops all aspects of the task but may do so somewhat unevenly - Is both descriptive and analytical (identifies, analyzes, evaluates, and/or creates information) - Supports the theme with relevant facts, examples, and details - Uses visual media and editing techniques in a way that makes the content of the film slightly above the impact of a written essay - Demonstrates a logical and clear plan of organization (either a three-act structure of introduction, body, and conclusion, or another structure appropriate to the narrative) - Incorporates relevant information from at least five primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document

-- Develops all aspects of the task with little depth or develops most aspects of the task in some depth - Is more descriptive than analytical (applies, may analyze, and/or evaluate information) - Includes some relevant facts, examples, and details; may include some minor inaccuracies - Utilizes visual media and editing techniques in a way that makes the content of the film equal in value to the impact of a written essay - Demonstrates a satisfactory plan of organization; introduction and conclusion of film may be a restatement of the theme - Incorporates relevant information from at least four primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Develops all aspects of the task with little depth or develops most aspects of the task in some depth - Is more descriptive than analytical (identifies, may analyze, and/or evaluate information) - Includes some relevant facts, examples, and details; may include some minor inaccuracies

+- Uses visual media and editing techniques in a way that makes the content of the film equal in value to the impact of a written essay - Demonstrates a satisfactory plan of organization; introduction and conclusion of film may be a restatement of the theme - Incorporates relevant information from at least four primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document

-- Minimally develops all aspects of the task or develops some aspects of the task in some depth - Is primarily descriptive; may include faulty, weak, or isolated application or analysis - Includes few relevant facts, examples, and details; may include some inaccuracies - Generally utilizes visual media and editing techniques in a way that makes the content of the film equal in value to the impact of a written essay; is visually repetitive or monotonous - Demonstrates a general plan of organization; may lack focus; may contain digressions; may not clearly identify which aspect of the task is being addressed; may lack an introduction and/or a conclusion - Incorporates relevant information from at least three primary source documents; A single letter, photograph, broadside, etc. counts as one primary source document
+- Minimally develops all aspects of the task or develops some aspects of the task in some depth - Is primarily descriptive; may include faulty, weak, or isolated application or analysis - Includes few relevant facts, examples, and details; may include some inaccuracies - Generally uses visual media and editing techniques in a way that makes the content of the film equal in value to the impact of a written essay; is visually repetitive or monotonous - Demonstrates a general plan of organization; may lack focus; may contain digressions; may not clearly identify which aspect of the task is being addressed; may lack an introduction and/or a conclusion - Incorporates relevant information from at least three primary source documents; A single letter, photograph, broadside, etc. counts as one primary source document